ebertmi/webbox/README.md

 ```

 You need the pm2 kill, if you messed up with pm2 before.
 Otherwise it does not recognize the `NODE_ENV` in cluster mode.

+## Tests
+Currently, we have only example tests for the client.
+See `/test-client`.
+The client side tests are also using es6 and need to be compiled.
+Run `npm run test:watch` to automatically (re)build the tests on changes.
+Then just open `/test-client/index.html` and you get an overview
+of the passed and failed tests.

+You can add tests by adding a new file under `/test-client` using following naming convention `package.module.test.js`.
+Any `js`-file that ends with `.test.js` will
+be automatically included in the test suite.

+It is also possible to just build the tests once using `npm run test:build`.